timotheeguerin/socs/Comp 421/Assignment/Assignment 4/readme.md

 If you have an error when creating the cluster saying no active key found for user, you need to cerate a key for the user(AWS console> Username > security > active key > create one)

 ###Connection timeout when trying to connect to ssh
 You might need to open ssh port on the server.
-To do that go to EC2 > instance click on the cluster > inbound > add port 22 alowed from anywhere)
+To do that go to AWS console > EC2> Security group(in the left bar)> choose instance(master or slave dont know which one) > inbound> edit > add rule > ssh (set from everywhwere)